๐ŸŽ“ Tutorials

-Interactive Brokers Flex Query + Python: How to Automate Your Trading Reports (2026 Guide)
+IB Flex Query + Python: Automate Trading Reports

-I run an automated USDJPY momentum strategy on Interactive Brokers.
+I run a systematic USDJPY strategy on Interactive Brokers.
 Every week, I used to spend 30+ minutes logging into the portal, downloading reports, copying numbers into spreadsheets, and calculating my P&L breakdown.

 Here's how to set it up from scratch.